Cheryl Mattingly PhD

 We introduce a special issue of Ethos devoted to the work of Jerome Bruner and his careerlong attempts to seek innovative ways to foster a dialogue between psychology and anthropology.
 The articles in this special issue situate Bruner's meaning-centered approach to psychology and his groundbreaking work on narrative in the broader context of the developmental trajectory of both of fields of inquiry.
 Bruner's work has been enormously influential in the subfields of cultural psychology and psychological anthropology, especially because of his important contributions to our understanding of the intimate relationship between culture and mind.
 We examine Bruner's past and ongoing engagement with such luminary figures as Lev Vygotsky, Jean Piaget, Alfred Kroeber, Claude Lévi-Strauss, and Clifford Geertz to highlight points of convergence and tension between his version of cultural psychology and contemporary theorizing and practice in psychological anthropology.
 We also review his practical and theoretical contributions to the fields of medicine, law, and education.

 Grøn, L., Mattingly, C., & Meinert, L. (2008).
 Kronisk hjemmearbejde: Sociale håb, dilemmaer og konflikter i hjemmearbejdsnarrativer i Uganda, Danmark og USA [Chronic homework: Social hopes, dilemmas and conflicts in homework narratives in Uganda, Denmark and the USA].
 Tidsskrift for forskning i sygdom & samfund [Journal of Research in Health and Society], 9, 71-95.
-Link to full text Abstract →
+Full text Show abstract

 On the basis of three practical examples of Uganda, Denmark and the United States, we discuss in this article patient and family homework in relation to chronic conditions.
 The three cases dealing with an AIDS patient in a "Home Based AIDS Care" program receiving medical treatment and counseling at home, a diabetes patient who is trying to implement lifestyle changes in his life and a father with a chronically ill child who is expected to perform rehabilitation exercises at home.
 We examine these three examples of chronic homework with narrative concepts to highlight aspects of time - especially future and hope.
 Hjemmearbejdsnarrativer relate to the expectations of physicians, patients and families have the treatment undertaken in a clinical context and to unfold when brought home.